 Having to identify positive examples

-I can identify some positive things in my past and present, but put me on the spot, and the only things that my mind can find are negatives.
+I can identify some positive things in my past and present, but put me on the spot, and my mind can only find the negatives.
 Throw in that my memory isn’t great, and I’d be waiting/begging for the ground to open up and swallow me.

 Having to sell myself